theQRL/go-zond/cmd/zvm/README.md

 ## A Note on Encoding

-The encoding of values for `evm` utility attempts to be relatively flexible.
+The encoding of values for `zvm` utility attempts to be relatively flexible.
 It generally supports hex-encoded or decimal-encoded numeric values, and hex-encoded byte values (like `common.Address`, `common.Hash`, etc).
 When in doubt, the [`execution-apis`](https://github.com/ethereum/execution-apis) way